atulkumar2/investor_paradise/Writeup.md

 ---

 ## **The Solution**
 ✅ **Investor Paradise** – Your personal AI-powered research firm.
-Not a chatbot.
-Not generic advice.
+This is not a chatbot / Not generic advice.
 A **multi-agent architecture of intelligence** that combines:
 1. 🧠 **Wall Street-grade Quant Analyst**
 2. 🔍 **Real-time News Intelligence Researcher**